 “Obviously, we poop to eliminate fecal material, which consists of undigested food, the lining of our GI, or gastrointestinal tract (which sheds its surface layer every few days), plus bacteria,” Dr. Griglione says.
 “Basically, the nutrients and micro-nutrients that keep us alive, like protein, carbs, fats, vitamins, minerals, etc., are absorbed into our bloodstream from the foods we eat, leaving behind the insoluble and non-digested ‘stuff’ that doesn't get absorbed.
 That ‘stuff’ has to be eliminated.”

-In addition to being a natural process, pooping and your bowel habits reflect overall health.
+In addition to being a natural process, pooping and your bowel movement habits reflect overall health.
 But, Dr. Griglione says it’s important to remember everyone’s “normal” bowel habit patterns are different.

 “There is no standard when it comes to pooping.
 Everyone’s system is different, so if you’re concerned about how many times a day you should poop, it really depends on your body.
 Some people poop three to four times per day, others poop once a week – and they're fine, not sick.
 Everything from poop consistency (soft or hard) and poop size, to how long it takes the body to pass poop is based on the individual.
 What’s important is to track any changes in bowel habits.”